+When Generated

+The sending-end service provider shall generate a OCTET_STREAM_Notify.indication in response to an event associated with the transfer of a portion of an Octet Stream.

+Effect On Receipt

+The effect of receipt of the OCTET_STREAM_Notify.indication primitive by the Octet Stream Service user is undefined.

 OVERVIEW

-The MC_OCF Service provides transfer of fixed-length data units, each consisting of four octets, in the OCF of Transfer Frames in a Virtual Channel.
+The USLP_MC_OCF Service provides transfer of fixed-length data units, each consisting of four octets, in the OCF of Transfer Frames in a Virtual Channel.
 The service is unidirectional and sequence-preserving.
 The inclusion of an OCF_SDU in a Transfer Frame is signaled in the Transfer Frame Header.
 The transfer is synchronized with the release of Transfer Frames of a Virtual Channel.
 The service does not guarantee completeness, but it may signal gaps in the sequence of service data units delivered to the receiving user.